chriskonnertz/DeepLy/README.md

 There are also some exception classes, interfaces, and classes for the Laravel integration.

-## Disclaimer

-This is not an official package.
-It is 100% open source and non-commercial.

-DeepL is a product of DeepL GmbH.
-More info: [deepl.com/publisher.html](https://www.deepl.com/publisher.html)

 ## Differences to V1

 Differences to DeepLy version 1.x are: